 We can help you when someone dies in sorting out their affairs.
 In some cases, you will need to obtain a document from a court to confirm who can act for that person’s estate.
 If there is a will then this is known as a grant of probate whilst if there is no will then this is known as a grant of letters of administration.

 Once a grant is obtained we can also then collect in the assets of the estate pay the debts of the estate and then distribute the estate amongst the people entitled to it.
 This is known as administering the estate.

-Julian Titt and Mia Prashad deal with such matters with occasional help from Peter Humphris for further details see “meet the team”.
+Julian Titt and Peter Humphris deal with such matters and for further details see “meet the team”.

 Getting a grant